-Vision for Updated Buildings Codes
+Vision for Updating Buildings Codes

-It is 2030, and through an update to the State's building code, all new buildings and major renovations have been built to net zero energy standards.
+By 2030, through an update to the State's building code, all new buildings and major renovations have been built to net zero energy standards.
 Any and all growth in Ann Arbor is done so sustainably and equitably.